oaregithub/oare_mono/README.md

 ## Set up AWS

 User authentication for the website is done with Firebase, an easy-to-use development toolkit created by Google.
 A private key for Firebase is stored in an S3 bucket on AWS.
-As such, the site will not work locally unless you have AWS access.
-You will also need to configure the `aws` command line utility.
+When the site is run, it first attempts to retrieve that private key from S3 to permit Firebase Authentication.
+As such, the site will not work locally unless you have access to our AWS account.
+You will also need to configure the `aws` command line utility on your machine.

 The team lead will create an AWS account for you.
 This will allow you to access the AWS console where the site is hosted.
 Once the team lead creates the account, you will receive an email with login instructions.
 You will be asked to change your password the first time you access the console.
 Once your account is active, you will be ready to configure the `aws` command line utility.